PMWan/PMWan.github.io/README.md

-[Dashibodi](https://dashibodi.com) is a project to develop and maintain a dashboard for Kenya.
+[Dashibodi](https://dashibodi.com) is a project aimed at developing and maintaining a dashboard for Kenya.